cslr/midisynth/README.md

 # midisynth
-MIDI notes synthesizer (attempt fto algorithmic music through RBM neural networks).
+MIDI notes synthesizer (attempt to algorithmic music through RBM neural networks).

 Modifief implementation is based on paper

 Modeling Temporal Dependencies in High-Dimensional Sequences: Application To Polyphonic Music Generation and Transcription

 See paper in docs folder.
+In practice I run out of computer power (no GPUs) so I results were not very good.